Serbs of North Macedonia: Macedonian Struggle and Balkan Wars

+At the end of the 19th century, the liberated Balkan countries started propaganda and cultural activities towards the Christian population in European Turkey.
+There was a conflict between the Bulgarian Exarchate and Ecumenical Patriarchate in Macedonia, where Bulgarians supported the former and Serbs and Greeks the latter.
+In 1886, the Society of Saint Sava was established, which aimed to aid the Serbian cause in Macedonia.
+Serbian consulates were opened in Skopje in 1887, Pristina in 1889, Bitola in 1889, and Prizren in 1896.
+In the 1900s, armed guerrilla bands in Macedonia were organized according to ethnic identity; Bulgarians (IMRO), Greeks (Macedonian Committee), and Serbs (Chetniks).
+These groups fought for influence in the region of Macedonia.
+The Chetniks fought smaller battles against Ottoman gendarmeries, Albanian irregulars and the IMRO.

-The Young Turks Revolution of 1908 created slightly better conditions for the expression of Serbian cultural life in Macedonia.
+The Young Turk Revolution in 1908 created slightly better conditions for the expression of Serbian cultural life in Macedonia.
 Serbian publishing of books, religious calendars, newspapers briefly flourished.

-The "Assembly of Ottoman Serbs" was held in Skoplje and Serbs had their deputies in the Ottoman parliament.
+The Serb Democratic League was a Serb minority organization in the Ottoman Empire established in 1908 following the Revolution, which included several leading members from what is today North Macedonia, such as Vasa Jovanović.
+Serbs received deputies in the Ottoman parliament.
+The League demanded for the Serbs, Greeks and Bulgarians to receive an equal number of seats in the Ottoman parliament, which was refused.
+In 1910 the League complained to the Turkish authorities regarding bashi-bazouk (irregular army) terror against the Christian population in parts of the Kosovo Vilayet.
 During the First Balkan War, Serbia occupied most of modern-day North Macedonia, much at the grievance of Bulgaria.
-The period from 1913 to 1914 is a period of turmoil, and the central government in Belgrade implemented plenty of unpopular measures.
+The period from 1913 to 1914 was a period of turmoil, and the central government in Belgrade implemented plenty of unpopular measures.

 Yugoslavia

+When Bulgaria invaded southern Serbia during World War I, it regarded all who celebrated the slava as Serbs and enemies, as Bulgarians do not have that custom.
+For instance, when Bulgarian commander Aleksandar Protogerov was ordered to inflict reprisals in the east of Kumanovo for an earlier attack, and the population quickly declared as Bulgarians before the measures were taken (as to avoid punishment), his aides had the idea of asking the people who celebrated the slava; those who did were shot.

-In the late 19th and early 20th century the international community generally viewed the Macedonian Slavs as a regional variety of Bulgarians.
-At the 1919 Paris Peace Conference, however, the Allies approved Serbian control of Vardar Macedonia, claiming that the Macedonian Slavs were Southern Serbs.
-After the creation of the Kingdom of Serbs, Croats and Slovenes (1918), the territory of what is today North Macedonia, Kosovo, southwestern and southeastern Serbia was administratively organized into South Serbia.
+At the 1919 Paris Peace Conference, the Allies approved Serbian control of Vardar Macedonia, claiming that the Macedonian Slavs were Southern Serbs.
+After the creation of the Kingdom of Serbs, Croats and Slovenes, the territory of what is today North Macedonia, Kosovo, southwestern and southeastern Serbia was administratively organized into South Serbia.
 Although reorganized in 1922, the term continued to be used for the new administrative divisions, the Vardar Banovina and Zeta Banovina.

-When Bulgaria invaded southern Serbia during World War I, it regarded all who celebrated the slava as Serbs and enemies, as Bulgarians do not have the custom.
-For instance, when Bulgarian commander Protogerov was ordered to inflict reprisals in the east of Kumanovo for an earlier attack, and the population quickly declared as Bulgarians before the measures were taken (as to avoid punishment), his aides had the idea of asking the people who celebrated the slava; those who did were shot.

-During the World War II, the IMRO deported Macedonian Serbs; The Serbian community of Veles faced massive deportations, of the 25,000 Serbs of Skopje only 2,000 remained by the beginning of 1942.
+During the World War II, the IMRO deported Macedonian Serbs; the Serb community of Veles faced massive deportations, of the 25,000 Serbs of Skopje only 2,000 remained by the beginning of 1942.
 The IMRO was active in the deportation and punitive expeditions against ethnic Serbs.